- Global Voices Advocacy - https://advox.globalvoices.org -

 Written by Oiwan Lam On 5 February 2013 @ 1:12 pm | 1 Comment

-In Anonymity, Arrest and Harassment, China, Feature, Law, News, Privacy, Southeast Asia, Surveillance
+In Anonymity, China, Feature, Harassment, Law, News, Privacy, South-Asia, Surveillance

 On January 31, 2013, the New York Times reported that its computers had been under constant attack by Chinese hackers over a period of four months.
 Shortly thereafter, the Wall Street Journal and the Washington Post also reported that they were targeted by Chinese hackers.
 The story is familiar to Chinese journalists, who, together with citizen reporters from mainland China, are very vulnerable to hacking and online harassment compared to their peers overseas.